-Thousands of children take the school bus every day in the City of Hamilton.
+Thousands of Hamilton children take the school bus every day.
 Parents need to ensure that their children know how to be safe on and around school buses.

 Tips for Kids

 - Arrive at least 5 minutes before your bus pick up time.

 - Wait for your school bus at a safe distance from the road.

 - Wait until the bus completely stops, before approaching the door.

 - Never push and shove while getting on the bus